 I know I am now sounding contradictory and explaining how I know a lot about them but I still don't support them.
-But it's because I'm a wing 5 and want to explore and learn everything (see what I did there?)
+But it's because I'm a wing 5 and want to explore and learn everything (see what I did there?).

 I think there is some merit to understanding people and knowing how they see themselves and how the world sees them.
 I also think it’s really helpful in ministry or friendships to know how to love the other person or when the person is trying to show you love.
 The enneagrams are just another way to learn about someone.

 I went on spring break with a group of my friends and while there, I explained to each of them what their type was and why.

 Two of my friends quickly agreed with me, having figured it out on their own and understanding all of the types, while one of my beautiful friends couldn't believe that she wasn't a two (nurturer) and continually got offended when we offered evidence to contradict her.